europ/VUTBR-FIT-BT-IMPL/README.md

     1. `service firewalld stop`
     2. `bundle exec rails s -b 0.0.0.0 -p 3000`

+- At bot termination via SIGINT it is possible to get him into unstable state.
+Besides that, you may also face an "actor crashed" error too.
+This could be solved by reseting the bot which also require to launch him firstly on master branch.
+    1. `~/VUTBR-FIT-BT-IMPL/miqbot_reset.sh`
+    2. `cd ~/miq_bot && git checkout master`
+    3. Launch

 ### Pull Requests

 To check the pull request functionality you have to `git checkout` the pertaining branch of the pull request which can be found in the footnotes of the [thesis](https://github.com/europ/VUTBR-FIT-BT/blob/master/PDF/thesis.pdf).